Automations

 Types of Automation

-There are three possible types of automation in valispace.
+There are three possible types of automation in RSP.

-Basic steps for creating automation are shown in the gif below.
-To open ‘Automations’, the user should go to the home button/project module where ‘Automations’ is found under the “collaboration” section.
-To create an automation, the user should click on the ‘+’ sign on the right side below.
-Upon clicking, a pop-up window appears.
+Basic steps for creating automation are shown in Figure Creating an Automation below.
+To open ‘Automations’, the user should go to the home button/project module (1) where ‘Automations’ is found under the “collaboration” section (2).
+To create an automation, the user has to click on the ‘+’ sign (3) on the lower right-hand side.
+Upon clicking, a pop-up window appears (4).
 In the pop-up window, the user should choose a name and click on ‘Create’.
-In the automation created, under ‘When’ the user can select the three possible types of automation, as given above.
+In the automation created, under ‘When’ the user can select the three possible types of automation, as given above and set any other properties for this automation (5).

 In automation, there are three steps for a user to set up, as shown in the image below.